 Most of the definitions regarding demand generation are a constant barrage of complex terms, jargon, and trying to paint it as some breakthrough marketing idea.

-But in reality, demand generation’s end goal is exactly what the core principle of marketing is – creating demand, getting attention, sell products, and improve customer retention, so they bring in new customers.
+But demand generation’s end goal is exactly what the core principle of marketing is – creating demand, getting attention, selling products, and improving customer retention, so they bring in new customers.

-Isn’t marketing is all about creating demand so you can have sales in the future?
+Isn’t marketing all about creating demand so you can have sales in the future?

 Nothing fancy.
 No matter how you look at it, you can make it as complex as you may want.
 It won’t change what demand generation really is.

-So, everything that comes before the customer acquisition is demand generation.
+So, everything that comes before customer acquisition is demand generation.